 Also, please note that the cottage food law does not specifically prohibit shipping pet treats outside of Minnesota; however the producer is responsible for complying with any applicable laws in states where the products are distributed.
 You may be required to obtain a feed license, pay tonnage, and/or register the products if they are found in another state.

-Cottage food producers can receive orders over the internet.
-The customer can then collect the food they ordered by going to the producer's home, by picking up the food at a booth or stand at a farmers’ market or community event, or by the producer delivering the food to the customer.
+Cottage food producers can advertise and receive orders over the internet, however the food must still be provided to the customer in person.
+The customer can collect the food they ordered by going to the producer's home, picking up the food at a booth or stand at a farmers’ market or community event, or by the producer delivering the food to the customer.

-Effective July 1, 2023, registered Minnesota cottage food producers may only ship cottage pet treats in the mail or by commercial delivery to the end consumer.
+Effective July 1, 2023, registered Minnesota cottage food producers may ship cottage pet treats in the mail or by commercial delivery to the end consumer.
+Human cottage foods cannot be shipped.

 Please Note: The cottage food law does not specifically prohibit shipping pet treats outside of Minnesota; however the producer is responsible for complying with any applicable laws in states where the products are distributed.
 You may be required to obtain a feed license, pay tonnage, and/or register the products if they are found in another state.